Writing

 FAQ

-How do I actually find my writing voice?
+How do I actually find my writing voice using these prompts?

-Write quickly without editing on prompts that feel slightly uncomfortable.
-Then read the output aloud.
-The sentences that sound most like how you actually think — not how you imagine a 'good writer' sounds — are where your voice lives.
-Regular, unpolished practice builds it faster than any technique.
+Write quickly on a prompt without editing, then read your output aloud.
+The sentences that sound like how you actually think — not how a 'good writer' is supposed to sound — are where your voice lives.
+Try Conversational mode first; it strips away formal constraints and lets natural speech patterns appear, which are the raw material of voice.

 What is the difference between writing voice and writing tone?

-Voice is your stable, recurring personality on the page: dry wit, lyrical observation, blunt directness.
-Tone is how a specific piece adapts that personality to its subject — a writer with a warm voice can still use a grave tone when the material demands it.
-Voice is yours; tone serves the piece.
+Voice is your stable personality on the page — dry wit, lyrical observation, blunt directness — and it stays relatively consistent across everything you write.
+Tone is how a specific piece adapts that personality to its subject; a writer with a warm voice can still use a grave tone when the material demands it.
+These prompts train voice, not tone.

-How many prompts should I do per session?
+How many prompts should I do in one session?

-One to three prompts done slowly and thoughtfully outperform five done quickly.
+One to three prompts done slowly and honestly outperform five done quickly.
 Set the count to 3, pick the most interesting prompt, and write for at least 15 minutes without stopping.
-Quantity helps for variety and warm-ups; depth is what actually builds voice.
+Use higher counts when you want variety for a warm-up week or when comparing how different styles feel against the same topic.